Soldiers seize NPA camp in Sultan Kudarat | Philstar.com

-SULTAN KUDURAT, Philippines — Soldiers took over Friday a large camp of the New People’s Army in Palimbang town after an airstrike that sent its occupants running for their lives.
+SULTAN KUDARAT, Philippines — Soldiers recovered a New People’s Army (NPA) camp in Palimbang town on Friday when its occupants fled following an airstrike.

-The clearing operation of the 603rd Brigade under the Army’s 6th Infantry Division that led to the fall of the NPA enclave in Barangay Batang Bagras in Palimbang, Sultan Kudarat was carried out after residents confirmed the presence of NPAs in the area collecting “protection money” from hapless farmers on periodic basis.
+The military said the NPA camp in Sitio Kuden, Barangay Batang Bagras had overhead bunkers and a makeshift school, where recruits were reportedly trained in bomb-making.

-The camp, located at a hinterland in Sitio Kuden in Barangay Batang Bagras, has overhead bunkers and a makeshift school where recruits were trained in fabrication of improvised explosive devices.
+Members of the municipal peace and order council said a number of NPA rebels were wounded in the military offensive.

-Col. Wilbur Mamawag, commander of the 603rd Brigade, said Saturday they are thankful to vigilant residents and local officials who helped them locate the NPA camp.
+Col. Wilbur Mamawag, 603rd Infantry Brigade commander, said the operation was in response to reports that NPA rebels were extorting money from farmers.

 - Latest